Yamaha NS-10

 The Yamaha NS-10 is a loudspeaker that became a standard nearfield studio monitor in the music industry among rock and pop recording engineers.
-Launched in 1978, the NS-10 started life as a bookshelf speaker destined for the domestic environment.
-It was poorly received but eventually became a valuable tool with which to mix rock recordings.
-The speaker has a characteristic white-coloured mid–bass drive unit.
+Launched by Yamaha in 1978, the NS-10 was intended as a hi-fi bookshelf speaker for domestic environments.
+It was received poorly by its intended audience, but became a staple for recording studios and freelance audio engineers due to its perceived ability to reveal poor quality in recordings.

-Technically, it is known as a speaker that easily reveals poor quality in recordings.
-Recording engineers sought to dull its treble response by hanging tissue paper in front of it, resulting in what became known as the "tissue paper effect" – a type of comb filtering.
-The NS-10 has been used to monitor a large number of successful recordings by numerous artists, leading Gizmodo to refer to it as "the most important loudspeaker you never heard of".
+The speaker is known for its exaggerated treble response, which some engineers, such as Bob Clearmountain, sought to dull by hanging tissue paper in front of its tweeter.
+The NS-10 has been used to monitor a large number of successful recordings by numerous artists, leading Gizmodo to refer to it as "the most important speaker you've never heard of".